ISC 12th Syllabus

 6. Correlation and Regression:

-Definition and meaning of correlation and regression coefficient.
+Definition and meaning of correlation and regression

 Coefficient of Correlation by Karl Pearson.